yumakemore/ApproximateName2RxNorm/README.md

 # ApproximateName2RxNorm
-Take an approximate name of a medication concept and return the standard details of the best matching concept from RxNorm
+Take an approximate name of a medication concept and return the standard details of the best matching concept from RxNorm.